Actindo-AG/Documentation/Cloudinary/Integration/02_ManageCloudinaryAttributes.md

   Note that you may also need to edit the Cloudinary attribute to apply changes in the structured meta data fields from Cloudinary to Actindo.

 8. Click the [SAVE] button in the upper right corner.
-  The Cloudinary attribute is saved with the corresponding configuration.
+  The Cloudinary attribute has been saved with the corresponding configuration.
 The *Create attribute* view is closed.

-9. Press **F5** to initialize the Core1 Platform and to apply the changes.
+9. Press **F5** to initialize the *Core1 Platform* and to apply the changes.